vercel/next.js/docs/basic-features/image-optimization.md

 ### Domains

 Sometimes you may want to access a remote image, but still use the built-in Next.js Image Optimization API.
-To do this, simply leave the `loader` at it's default setting and enter an absolute url for the Image `src`.
+To do this, simply leave the `loader` at its default setting and enter an absolute URL for the Image `src`.

 To protect your application from abuse, you must define a list of remote domains that you intend to access this way.
 This is configured in your `next.config.js` file, as shown below: